Positively Impacting Lives

 Real People at Work

 In 2013, the SCP in conjunction with D.C.
-Housing Authority surveyed residents to determine priority focus areas.
-Realistic jobs emerged as the top priority which guided the SCP’s programming plan.
-The SCP manages the $4,500,000 human capital component of DCHA’s Solar for All grant in support of its Sustainable Infrastructure Program.
-WDC Solar, a DC-based minority business, is providing much-needed solar installation training to D.C. residents through the SCP in support of Solar for All.
+Housing Authority surveyed residents to determine priority resident service focus areas.
+Realistic jobs/Quality careers emerged as the top priority which guided SCP’s programming plan.
+The SCP manages the $5M human capital component of DCHA’s Solar for All grant in support of its Sustainable Infrastructure Program.
+WDC Solar, a DC-based minority business, continues to provide high-demand solar installation training to D.C. residents in support of Solar for All.
+WDC Solar is a SCP Founder’s Village member.

 Partnering in Success